facebook/relay/website/versioned_docs/version-experimental/RelayHooks-AGuidedTourOfRelay.md

 Let’s take a look at what’s happening here:

 * We have a `MainContent` component that takes a tab to render.
 This component might suspend while it loads the content for the current tab.
 During initial render, if this component suspends, we’ll show the `LoadingGlimmer` fallback from the `Suspense` boundary that is wrapping it.
-* Additionally, in order to change tabs, we’re keeping some state for the currently selected tab; when se set state to change the current tab, this will be an update that can cause the `MainContent` component to suspend again, since it may have to load the content for the new tab.
+* Additionally, in order to change tabs, we’re keeping some state for the currently selected tab; when we set state to change the current tab, this will be an update that can cause the `MainContent` component to suspend again, since it may have to load the content for the new tab.
 Since this update may cause the component to suspend, **we need to make sure to schedule it using the `startTransition` function we get from `useTransition`**.
 By doing so, we’re letting React know that the update may suspend, so React can coordinate and render it at the right priority.

 However, when we make these sorts of transitions, we ideally want to avoid “bad loading states”, that is, loading states (e.g. a glimmer) that would replace content that has already been rendered on the screen.
 In this case for example, if we’re already showing content for a tab, instead of immediately replacing the content with a glimmer, we might instead want to render some sort of “pending” or “busy” state to let the user know that we’re changing tabs, and then render the new selected tab when it’s hopefully mostly ready.
 In order to do so, this is where we need to take into account the different [stages](https://reactjs.org/docs/concurrent-mode-patterns.html#the-three-steps) of a transition (***pending*** → ***loading*** → ***complete***), and make use of additional Suspense [primitives](https://reactjs.org/docs/concurrent-mode-patterns.html#transitions), that allow us to control what we want to show at each stage.